Pololu USB AVR Programmer v2

 The Pololu USB AVR Programmer v2 (bottom) connected to an A-Star 32U4 Prime SV for programming.

 The Pololu USB AVR Programmer v2 is a compact, low-cost in-system programmer (ISP) for Atmel’s AVR microcontrollers.
 The programmer provides an interface for transferring a compiled AVR program from your computer to the target AVR’s non-volatile memory, allowing it to run the program.
-It is a good solution for programming AVR-based controllers like our Orangutan robot controllers, and it can also be used to update, replace, or remove the bootloader on Arduino boards and our Arduino-compatible A-Star 32U4 controllers.
+It is a good solution for programming AVR-based controllers like our Orangutan robot controllers.
+It can also be used to update, replace, or remove the bootloader on some Arduino boards including the Uno, Leonardo, and Mega, and also on our Arduino-compatible A-Star controllers.
 This programmer is designed to work well with both 3.3 V and 5 V devices, and it can even be configured to provide power to the target device in low-power systems.

 This product requires a USB A to Micro-B cable to connect to a computer.

 - Connects to a computer through USB via a USB A to Micro-B cable (not included)